-Yes and no - it depends entirely on what you plan on doing and when you plan on visiting.
+It depends entirely on what you plan on doing and when you plan on visiting.

 A common misconception about the Sand and Ash Protection is that it's there to protect you from the possibility of a sudden volcanic eruption.
 That's not why it's there.

-The Sand and Ash Protection covers your rental car from the possibility of being bombared by some leftover volcanic ash or sand from many of Iceland's vast sand fields.
+The Sand and Ash Protection covers your rental car from the possibility of being bombarded by some leftover volcanic ash or sand from many of Iceland's vast sand fields.

 When does the wind usually hurl sand onto the roads?

-February, March and April are known as the Sand & Ash Period, when the snow has only just thawed out and the grass hasn't grown sufficiently to keep the sand in its place.
+February, March and April are known as the Sand & Ash period, when the snow has only just thawed out and the grass hasn't grown sufficiently to keep the sand in its place.